-The Company calculates the fair value of its reporting units considering both the income approach and market approach.
-The income approach calculates the fair value of the reporting unit using a discounted cash flow method.
+The Company calculates the fair value of its reporting unit using a discounted cash flow method.
 Internally forecasted future cash flows, which the Company believes reasonably approximate market participant assumptions, are discounted using a weighted average cost of capital ("Discount Rate") developed for each reporting unit.
 The Discount Rate is developed using market observable inputs, as well as considering whether or not there is a measure of risk related to the specific reporting unit's forecasted performance.
 Fair value under the market approach is determined for each reporting unit by applying market multiples for comparable public companies to the reporting unit's financial results.
 The key judgements in these calculations are the assumptions used in determining the reporting unit's forecasted future performance, including revenue growth and operating margins, as well as the perceived risk associated with those forecasts in determining the Discount Rate, along with selecting representative market multiples.